djaus2/Drafts/README.md

 # Blazor Online Drafts/Checkers game wit text and TTS Voice chat# Drackers
 > The Drafts or Checkers game played between 2 players over the internet.
 Lobby Text chat and in-game Text and Voice Chat.
-All players must be in the same group/s to be able to play each other,
+All players must be in the same group/s to be able to play each other, See Home page for app for details.
+Note also that a player can only be logged in once at a a time.
+Note aso that there are a number of timeouts for the app.

 Has been devloped through AI-Coding specifications.
 Copious documentation generated as well.